Trinity United Methodist Church (Evansville, Indiana): History

 Trinity traces its beginning to a Methodist class formed in 1825 by Robert Parrett and 11 other Evansville residents.
 The group built their first building in 1839 in downtown Evansville between Second and Third Streets and on the south side of Locust Street, naturally calling it the Locust Street Methodist Episcopal Church.

 By 1860 Trinity's members began planning their larger structure that exists today.
 The church's minister during the construction (which coincided with the Civil War) was Rev. Albion Fellows, father to social reformer Albion Fellows Bacon and author Annie Fellows Johnston.
 Both sisters later married their respective husbands at the church on the same day (October 11, 1888).
 Due to the church's geographical move away from Locust Street, it needed a new name and the congregation decided upon Trinity Methodist Episcopal Church.

 Trinity helped plant most other Methodist churches in the region and also created or helped create many organizations, including the University of Evansville and local chapters of YWCA, Habitat for Humanity, Tri-State Food Bank, soup kitchens, and Meals on Wheels.
-Throughout its history many of Evansville's most prominent citizens have been members of the church, including the Bacons, the Carpenter family (which built Willard Carpenter House and Willard Library), the Ingles, the Igleharts, Congressman Lee H. Hamilton (whose father served as Trinity's pastor from 1943 to 1953), and William Bartelt.
+Throughout its history many of Evansville's most prominent citizens have been members of the church, including the Bacons, the Ingles, the Igleharts, and Congressman Lee H. Hamilton (whose father served as Trinity's pastor from 1943 to 1953).